fabrizioxd8/QPhotos/USER_GUIDE.md

-# QPhotos User Guide
+# QPhotos: User Guide

 Welcome to QPhotos!
-This guide will walk you through the key features of the app and help you get started with organizing your field photography.
+This guide will walk you through the main features of the app and help you get started with documenting your fieldwork.

-## Getting Started

-### 1. Setting Up the Server Connection
+## 1. Setting Up the Server Connection

-Before you can upload photos, you need to connect the app to your local server.
+Before you can upload photos, you need to tell the app where to find your server.

--   Open the app and go to the **Settings** screen.
+1.  **Open Settings**: Tap the **Settings** icon (the gear) on the main screen.
--   Enter the IP address of the computer running the QPhotos server.
+2.  **Enter Server IP**: In the Settings screen, you will see a field for the **Server IP Address**.
+Enter the IP address of the computer running the QPhotos Python server (e.g., `192.168.1.100`).
--   Save the settings.
-The app is now ready to communicate with your server.
+3.  **Save**: The IP address is saved automatically as you type.

+*Note: You must be connected to the same Wi-Fi network as your server for uploads to work.*

-### 2. Taking Your First Photo
+## 2. Taking and Uploading Photos

+QPhotos is designed to make capturing and organizing photos as simple as possible.

+### Step 1: Set the Project Name

+Before you take a photo, you must set a project name.
+You have a few options:

+-   **Type a Project Name**: Tap on the "Project Name" field and type in the name of your current project.
+-   **Use the Last Project**: For convenience, the last project you used is displayed in the top right.
+Simply tap this text to automatically populate the project name field.
+-   **Select from a List**: Tap the dropdown arrow on the "Project Name" field to see a list of projects from the current month and select one.

+### Step 2: Capture Photos

+-   **From the Camera**: Aim your device and tap the large **shutter button** at the bottom of the screen.
+A sound will confirm the photo has been taken and added to the upload queue.
+-   **From the Gallery**: Tap the **gallery icon** (to the right of the shutter button).
+This will open your device's gallery, where you can select one or more existing photos to add to the upload queue.

+## 3. Managing the Upload Queue

+All photos you take or select are added to a background upload queue.
+This ensures that your photos will be uploaded reliably, even if your network connection is temporarily lost.

+-   **Viewing the Queue**: A counter on the main screen shows how many photos are currently pending in the queue (e.g., "10 Photos in Queue").
+Tap this text to go to the **Queue Screen**.
+-   **The Queue Screen**: This screen shows a list of all photos waiting to be uploaded, along with their current status ("Pending," "Uploading," or "Failed").

+## 4. Browsing and Managing Projects

+You can easily browse the photos and manage the projects that have already been successfully uploaded to the server.

--   From the main screen, tap the **Camera** button.
+1.  **Open Projects**: On the main screen, tap the **View Projects** icon (the folder to the left of the shutter button).
--   Enter a **Project Name** for the photos you are about to take.
-The app will remember this name for future photos in the same session.
--   Use the camera interface to take your photos.
-You can control the flash using the icons at the top.
--   When you take a photo, it is automatically added to the **Upload Queue**.

-## Core Features

-### The File Explorer
-The main screen of the app is a powerful file explorer that helps you navigate through all your projects.
--   **Months**: The top level shows folders for each month, with the most recent month at the top.
--   **Projects**: Tap on a month to see all the projects you worked on during that time.
-If you have nested projects (e.g., a "Florida" sub-project within a main "USA" project), you can navigate into them just like regular folders.
--   **Daily Folders**: Inside each project, you will find folders for each day you took photos, named with the date (e.g., `2025-10-04`).

-### Photo Gallery
+2.  **Navigate**: This will open a file explorer that shows your projects organized by month, project, and day.
+Tap on any folder to navigate deeper.
--   When you tap on a **daily folder**, the app will open a grid view showing all the photos taken on that day.
--   Tap on any photo to view it in a full-screen gallery.
+3.  **View Photos**: When you navigate to a specific day, you will see a gallery of all the photos taken on that day.
+Tap any photo to open it in a full-screen viewer where you can zoom in and swipe between images.
--   **Gestures**:
-    -   **Pinch** to zoom in and out.
-    -   **Swipe** left and right to navigate between photos.
-    -   **Swipe down** to dismiss the gallery and return to the grid view.
--   **Deleting Photos**: While viewing a photo full-screen, tap the **trash can icon** in the corner to delete it.
-You will be asked to confirm before the photo is permanently removed from the server.

-### The Upload Queue
--   The **Queue** screen shows you a list of all photos that are waiting to be uploaded to the server.
--   Uploads happen automatically in the background, so you can continue working even if your network connection is unstable. `WorkManager` ensures the uploads will proceed whenever a connection is available.
--   Once a photo is successfully uploaded, it will disappear from the queue.

-We hope this guide helps you make the most of QPhotos!
+4.  **Manage Projects**: To rename or delete a project folder, simply **long-press** (tap and hold) on the project's name in the file explorer.
+A menu will appear with options to "Rename" or "Delete."

+Thank you for using QPhotos!